 All of my work is rooted the understanding of performance as an embodied, physical practice.
 It is informed by my long-term training in dance, movement and somatic practice.
 I have been practising Contact Improvisation for over 15 years; I am a qualified teacher of the Feldenkrais Method; and I have a second-degree black belt in the martial art of Aikido.
 My interest in somatic paradigms of embodiment have encouraged me to look beyond training and techniques conventionally associated with dance and performance.
 My choreographic practice and movement teaching draw on a diverse range of disciplines, including parkour, rock climbing and swimming.

-In the last 5 years, I have presented work at Yorkshire Dance, the University of Hull, the Bathway Theatre, New York University, Hull Truck Theatre, the Ferens Art Gallery, Resonance 104.4FM, the Riley Theatre, Cardiff Metropolitan University, the Being Human Festival, and in two of Hull’s Edwardian swimming pools.
+In the last 5 years, I have presented work at York Explore, the University of Hull, the Bathway Theatre, New York University, Hull Truck Theatre, the Ferens Art Gallery, Resonance 104.4FM, the Riley Theatre, Cardiff Metropolitan University, the Being Human Festival, and in two of Hull’s Edwardian swimming pools.